Did you know?

 Governance – Turkey expand

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-This is the case in Turkey, where the voter turnout of men and women is similar at respectively 87% and 88%.
+This is the case in Turkey, where the voter turnout of men and women is similar at an estimated 87% and 88%.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
 In Turkey, voter turnout for the top 20% of the population is an estimated 89%, whereas the participation rate of the bottom 20% is an estimated 84%.
-This 5 percentage point difference is smaller than the OECD average difference of 12 percentage points and suggests there is broad social inclusion in Turkey’s democratic institutions.
+This 5 percentage point difference is smaller than the OECD average difference of 11 percentage points and suggests there is broad social inclusion in Turkey’s democratic institutions.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account and to maintain confidence in public institutions.